Once enrolled, all payments must come through FMEP. Payments from the payor are recorded and then sent to the recipient.

 By Western Union

-If the payor doesn’t have a bank account or is living outside Canada, payments can be made through Western Union from:
+If the payor doesn’t have a bank account or is living outside Canada, payments can be made through Western Union: